 Deposit insurance has been the cornerstone of the U.S. banking system since the 1930s.
 Checking and savings accounts, CDs and other deposits at U.S. banks -- including online banks -- are insured for up to $100,000 per depositor per institution.
 However, we've seen that the same type of protection does not extend to assets in brokerage accounts.

 There are three government entities that regulate the U.S. banking industry:

 The Fed is also responsible for ensuring compliance with consumer-protection banking laws.
-Federal Reserve regulations are aimed at specific banking and consumer-finance topics such as electronic funds transfer (Regulation E), disclosure of deposit yields and fees (Regulation DD) and the use of margin accounts (Regulations T and U).
+Federal Reserve regulations are aimed at specific banking and consumer-finance topics such as electronic funds transfer (Regulation E)

 Online banking offers a level of security, confidentiality and service that is comparable to what traditional brick-and-mortar institutions offer.
 Check with your institution on opening an online account or visit its Web site.